 Hall, who led the most laps in the race, had to settke for third-place honors.
 Clark, of Farmingdale, Maine, finished fourth.
 Filling out the top five was DJ Shaw of Center Conway, New Hampshire, the defending champion of the PASS North Super Late Model circuit.

 Derek Griffith of Hudson, New Hampshire passed a lot of cars twice to earn a sixth-place finish.
 Derek Ramstrom of West Boylston, Massachusetts was the seventh-place finisher.
 Dave Farrington, Jr. of Jay, Maine was eighth.
 Reigning PASS Super Late Model champion Ben Rowe of Turner, Maine and Jeremy Davis of Tamworth, New Hampshire rounded out the top ten.

-The next Pro All Stars Series North Super Late Model event is set for Friday, June 23 at Lee USA Speedway in Lee, New Hampshire.
-For more information visit proallstarsseries.com or call (207) 539-8865.
+The next Pro All Stars Series North Super Late Model race is the Scott’s Recreation Oxford 250 presented by Fastway Trailers, scheduled for Sunday, August 27 at Oxford Plains Speedway in Oxford, Maine.
+For more information please visit proallstarsseries.com or call (207) 539-8865.